hardikszaveri/CompareClassifiers/README.md

 </p>

 ## <h3>Repo Structure</h3>
-* Thecompare_classifiers.ipynb file contains python code related to data analysis, visualization.
+* The compare_classifiers.ipynb file contains python code related to data analysis, visualization.
 * The data folder has bank-additional-full.csv file that contains sample data used in this application.

 ## <h3>Business Objective</h3>